j127/go_by_example/README.md

 Finished the website on 2020-07-05.
 I started typing out all the code, but then realized that it was enough to read, explain, and take paper notes.

+Some of the examples were attempts to implement the task from memory, so they might not match the website.

 ## Running Programs

 ```text